Supply Chain Operations Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for supply chain operations roles in Ohio?

 Several large Ohio-based employers have sponsored visas for supply chain operations professionals, including Procter & Gamble in Cincinnati, Cardinal Health in Dublin, and Nationwide in Columbus.
 Amazon's extensive fulfillment and distribution network across Ohio also generates sponsorship activity.
-Manufacturing-heavy employers in the automotive sector around Toledo, such as General Motors suppliers, have similarly filed H-1B petitions for logistics and operations roles.
+Manufacturing-heavy employers in the automotive sector around Toledo, such as General Motors suppliers, have similarly filed H-1B visa petitions for logistics and operations roles.

 Which visa types are most common for supply chain operations roles in Ohio?